KJM-FRM5055 – Bioanalytical Chemistry II: Advanced Separation Methods

 - 5 credits overlap with FRM9310 – Biomedical analysis (discontinued).

 The teaching will be given intensively over a period of 11 days, with approximately 40 hours of lectures and approximately 15 hours of colloquia.
-It is mandatory to attend the colloquia, which will focus on development of new analytical methods.
+It is mandatory to attend the colloquia, which will focus on the development of new analytical methods.
 You must have participated in at least 75 % of the colloquia before you can sit the final exam.

 Together with a fellow student (or alone if you prefer), you will present a recent scientific article that will be handed out.
 The presentation must be approved before you can sit the final exam.